fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 title: "How I set up a home server for self-hosting and as a NAS with secure remote access via Tailscale"
 description: "I turned my old Dell PC into an all-in-one home server and network attached storage to self-host all my data, my photos, and my media library, running Home Assistant, Plex and other services, all securely accessible from outside my home with Tailscale."
 pubDate: 2025-01-31
-updatedDate: 2025-11-14
+updatedDate: 2025-11-30
-tags: ["self-hosting", "tailscale"]
+tags: ["self-hosting", "debian", "tailscale"]
+related1: expose-plex-tailscale-vps
+related2: pihole-anywhere-tailscale
 ---

 ## Server hardware and software

 My old desktop PC turned server is a _Dell XPS 8920_ with an **Intel i7-7700 CPU** and **24 GB of DDR4 RAM**.
 (I removed the _AMD RX 480 GPU_ it came with, since I was not going to use it.)
 I installed _Debian 12 Bookworm_ on the M.2 NVMe drive and added hard drives to every available SATA port, including replacing the CD-ROM with another HDD.
 Additional hard drives are connected via two external docks each holding two HDDs, both connected to USB 3.1 ports utilizing USB Attached SCSI.
 (UASP)

-The large capacity (2 and 4 TB) hard drives are pooled together using <a href="/blog/two-drives-mergerfs/" target="_blank" data-umami-event="home-server-mergerfs-blog-post">MergerFS</a>.
+Several hard drives pooled together using <a href="/blog/two-drives-mergerfs/" target="_blank" data-umami-event="home-server-mergerfs-blog-post">MergerFS</a>, with around 10 TB dedicated exclusively to movies and TV shows, while another 6 TB is for other data.
 For secure remote access to my server and all it's services (plus everything else on my home network), I have settled on <a href="/blog/tailscale/" target="_blank">Tailscale</a> for it's ease of use and exceptionally good free tier.
 To manage the server with a nice GUI, I use <a href="https://cockpit-project.org" target="_blank" data-umami-event="home-server-cockpit">Cockpit</a>.
 You can add "applications" for visualizing performance metrics, managing storage, and configuring virtual machines.
 (Which I rarely use.)
 I also use the Cockpit add-ons _File Sharing_ to manage my SMB shares and _Navigator_ for a graphical file manager.

 ![Cockpit Overview](../../img/blog/cockpit1.png 'Cockpit Overview')
 ![Cockpit Storage](../../img/blog/cockpit2.png 'Cockpit Storage')